Spacelord-XaN/XansSciFiMashup/readme.txt

-Adds the following factions to the game, all are set to spawn always:
+Adds the following factions to the game:

 Star Wars
 * Galactic Empire